google-research-datasets/wit/DATA.md

 WIT is also available as a [Tensorflow Dataset (TFDS)](https://www.tensorflow.org/datasets/catalog/wit).

+A part of WIT Dataset was used in the [Kaggle Image-Text Retrieval Competition](https://www.kaggle.com/c/wikipedia-image-caption/overview) and you can find images and resnet embeddings available as part of that (not all images but more than 60% of it).
+These image pixels available here are also available via the TFDS linked above.

 We are providing WIT as a set of 10 tsv files (compressed).
 The total dataset size is about ~25GB.
 This is the entire training dataset.